Table of contents

 Below are just a few of the Christmas leftovers that are ok to give your dog in moderation.
 A more comprehensive list of safe foods for dogs is available.

-Turkey Meat – is fine for dogs if fed only in small quantities.
-Please don’t feed them the skin or gravy as these are high in fat and may cause a bout of pancreatitis, with very severe symptoms for your pooch.
+Lean Turkey is fine for dogs if fed only in small quantities.
+Please don’t feed them the skin or gravy as these are high in fat and may cause a bout of pancreatitis, with very severe symptoms for your pup.

-Vegetables – on the whole, veggies are usually ok for your dog in small portions.
-Chose from cauliflower, spinach, peas, Brussel sprouts, courgette, green beans, parsnip and carrot.
+on the whole, veggies are usually ok for your dog in small portions.
+Choose from cauliflower, spinach, peas, Brussel sprouts, courgette, green beans, parsnip and carrot.
 Avoid bulb vegetables like leeks and onions as they are poisonous for dogs, and don’t feed them corn on the cob or avocado.
-A full, list of dog friendly vegetables is here.
+A full list of dog friendly vegetables is here.

-Don’t feed these foods items to your dog.
+Don’t feed these food items to your dog.

 The following Christmas leftovers are a big no-no for your dog as they are either toxic or can cause internal damage (or both)

-Turkey Bones can splinter, just like chicken bones, be ingested and obstruct the throat and stomach or perforation of the intestine.
+Whilst lean turkey meat is fine.
+The bones are to as they can splinter, like chicken bones, be ingested and obstruct the throat, stomach, or perforation of the intestine.

 A frequent question I get asked is can dogs eat mince pies?

-Macadamia nuts – we all love to see a bowl of mixed nuts on the table, but the symptoms can be quite horrendous if your dog eats just a small quantity.
+we all love to see a bowl of mixed nuts on the table, but the symptoms can be horrendous if your dog eats just a small quantity.
 Within 2 hours of eating them, your dog can experience vomiting, tremors, depression, weakness, hyperthermia, and increased body temperature.

-If you discover that your dog has been into mischief and eaten any of these food items, then the first thing you must do is contact your local vet and ask for advice.
+If you discover that your dog has been into mischief and eaten any of these food items, you first must contact your local vet and ask for advice.
 The sooner treatment is sought, the better the outcome for your pet.
-Ask any visitors to refrain from feeding your dog food and snacks and remember that any strange food, even if it’s from the suitable to eat list, can upset your dog’s stomach.
+Ask any visitors to refrain from feeding your dog food and snacks, and remember that any strange food, even if it’s from the suitable to eat list, can upset your dog’s stomach.
 No one likes to feel bloated and full after Christmas lunch – moderation is the key.

 so we hope you and your dog have a safe and happy Christmas